Japanophilia

-Early usage
+History

+18th–19th century

-The term Japanophile traces back to the late 18th and early 19th centuries, which was before Japan became more open to foreign trade.
+The term "Japanophile" originated in the late 18th and early 19th centuries during Japan's period of sakoku, when contact with foreign countries was strictly limited.
 Carl Peter Thunberg and Philipp Franz von Siebold helped introduce Japanese flora, artworks, and other objects to Europe which spiked interest.
 Lafcadio Hearn, an Irish-Greek author who made his home in Japan in the 19th century, was described as "a confirmed Japanophile" by Charles E. Tuttle Company in their forewords to several of his books.
 Others may include Jules Brunet, a French Army officer who played a famous role in the Japanese Boshin War.

 20th century

 In the first decade of the 20th century, several British writers lauded Japan.
 In 1904, for example, Beatrice Webb wrote that Japan was a "rising star of human self-control and enlightenment", praising the "innovating collectivism" of the Japanese, and the "uncanny" purposefulness and open-mindedness of its "enlightened professional elite."
 H. G. Wells similarly named the élite of his A Modern Utopia "samurai".
 In part, this was a result of the decline of British industrial productivity, with Japan and Germany rising comparatively.
 Germany was seen as a threat and a rival power, but Japan was seen as a potential ally.
 The British sought efficiency as the solution to issues of productivity, and after the publication of Alfred Stead's 1906 book Great Japan: A Study of National Efficiency, pundits in Britain looked to Japan for lessons.
 This interest, however, ended after World War I.

 General José Millán-Astray, the founder of the Spanish Legion, stated that the samurai warrior code Bushido exerted a great influence on him.
 Defining Bushido as "a perfect creed", Millán-Astray said that "the Spanish legionnaire is also a samurai and practices the Bushido essentials: Honor, Valor, Loyalty, Generosity, and Sacrifice", and added that Spain would become a great power like Japan by adhering to the code's principles.
 He also made a Spanish translation of Inazo Nitobe's book Bushido: The Soul of Japan and a prologue to it.